kasrababaei/swift-notes/design-pattern.md

 decentralization, compile-time safety, thread safety or the incremental path.

 Some of the common ways to do dependency injections:

+<sup>1</sup> A loosely coupled system is one:

+- in which components are weakly associated (have breakable relationships) with each other, and thus changes in one component least affect existence or performance of another component.
+- in which each of its components has, or makes uses of, little or no knowledge of the definitions of other separate components.

 ### Initializer Injection